 This is a new project for 2017.
-The school will be working in conjunction with BAE systems to design a rover that would be capable of delivering an instrument package to Mars.
-During this project, BAE systems will lead some of our students through the processes used by a large commercial organisation to manage a project, an experience that will prove highly valuable to any student wishing to follow an engineering path.
-The aim of the first.
+The students will work to design a rover that would be capable of delivering an instrument package to Mars.
+During this project, our students will follow the processes used by a large commercial organisation to manage and deliver a project, an experience that will prove highly valuable to any student wishing to follow an engineering path.

 This project studies the iridescence of beetle wing casings.
 The group have used a spectrophotometer to analyse the wavelengths of light reflected off the beetle wing casings.
 Recently the wing casings have been heated to different temperatures and the effect this has had on the iridescence has been studied.
 In order to try to explain the results of the experiment the group also used a scanning electron microscope to study the structure of the wing casings.
 This project received recognition at the KM Bright Spark Awards 2017, more details of the project can be found HERE.

 Another new project for 2017, this time run in conjunction with the Institute for Research in Schools (IRIS).
 This is a very hands-on and practical project where the group will initially be learning the techniques required to produce liquid salts.
 The group will then test some of the unique properties of these liquids, such as their ability to clean the tarnish on electrical circuit boards.